Humanities and Arts (ISCED 2)

 Verified and translated documents should be first uploaded with your online application and sent as hard copies to the academy ONLY AFTER you have been offered a place on the course.

-If your previous studies haven’t been in English, we expect a minimum standard as certified by the IELTS 7.0, Cambridge Advanced English (CAE), or the Cambridge Proficiency English (CPE).
-We may accept candidates in the process of completing their certification, but you will need to have achieved this level of proficiency before commencing any studies.
-We therefore advise all candidates to gain a relevant qualification as early as possible.
+If your previous studies haven’t been in English, we expect a minimum standard as certified by the IELTS 6.5, Cambridge Advanced English (CAE), the Cambridge Proficiency English (CPE) or any other B2/C1/C2 level certification.
+You can apply for the course without having your language proficiency certificate, but you will need to have achieved this level of proficiency before commencing any studies.

 At least 2 reference(s) should be provided.